Borg93/GangGang/README.md

 pip install GangGang
 ```

-For Grasshopper scripts, drop GangGang.py in the same file as the *.gh(x) file.
+For Grasshopper scripts, drop GangGang.py in the same directory that the *.gh(x) file is in.

 ### GangGang.server